exercism/python/concepts/functions/introduction.md

 A function may be used to [`return`][return] one or more values as a result of some operation(s), or it may be used for one or more [`side effects`][side effects].
 If a function does not specify a return value it will still return `None`.

-Following is an example of a function with a side effect
+Following is an example of a function with a side effect:

 ```python
 >>> def hello():